• Published April 7, 2024

 Being encouraged to keep learning and feeling that management supports ongoing development is extremely important for employee motivation.
 Make sure your managers know how to show boss support for development.
 And have you been looking seriously at ensuring your managers are ready for the new world of work, with the skills needed to lead effectively in the new hybrid workforce?

 You may also want to consider whether your organization is helping your workers to manage any sense of work-life conflict by equipping them to build resilience, which will in turn will increase their engagement and performance.
+For example, are there additional actions your organization can take to show support for sleep and rest?

-For example, are there actions your organization can take to show support for sleep and rest?
-Your company can signal that you take self-care seriously and provide more direct support for your people by helping them to develop new strategies to better manage their work-life conflicts.
+Your organization can signal that you take employee resilience and wellbeing seriously and provide more direct support for your people by helping them better manage their work-life conflicts.

 Ready to Take the Next Step?

-• Published January 7, 2023
+• Published April 7, 2024

 • 6 Minute Read